 - the date the payment statement was last revised and reprinted, shown at the bottom of each page

 - provider information on the front page

-The provider information on the front page of the statement includes:
+The provider information includes:

 - provider ID